 Andorra is landlocked, doesn’t have an airport, has no train service, and has no motorways, so you might be wondering how to get to Andorra!
 Well, despite the above it’s actually really easy to get to Andorra, with great connections from France and from Spain.
 This article will help you understand your options.

-Getting to Andorra by Air
+How to Get to Andorra by Air

 Our first choice of airport to travel to Andorra from is Barcelona.
 Here, you have the widest choice overall, with daily flights from regional airports in the UK and international airports as well.
 The road through the Spanish border is a lovely drive, with unique views of the Catalan countryside.
 Rivers, lakes and mountains make the stunning journey a breeze.